evolbioinfo/booster-web/webapp/templates/help.md

-BOOSTER is a new way of computing bootstrap supports in large phylogenies.

 ## Computing transfer supports via the web interface

 Two kinds of jobs may be submited to BOOSTER-WEB:

-1. Whole phylogenetic analysis;
+1. Whole phylogenetic analysis (datasets of moderate size);
 2. Bootstrap support computation.

 ### Whole phylogenetic analysis

-If you do not have reference and bootstrap tree files, you can submit a multiple alignment to the [run](/new) input form (Fasta, Phylip or Nexus format, may be gzipped), in the "input sequence" field.
+If you do not have reference and bootstrap tree files, you can submit a multiple alignment to the [run](/new) input form (Fasta, Phylip or Nexus format, possibly gzipped), in the "input sequence" field.

 In that case, you can choose the workflow to run:
 1. PhyML-SMS (for small/medium dataset);